2023 updates coming soon…

 - We are actively examining and changing our arrival screening and health response procedures for our camp programs as instructed by the NYS DOH, the CDC and the American Camp Association.

-- We updated our cleaning procedures to include the specific anti-viral measures suggested/required by our local health department and CDC.
+- Continue to follow our cleaning and sanitization procedures to include the specific anti-viral measures suggested/required by our local health department and CDC.

 - Cleaning and sanitizing all watersports gear and shared spaces between activities using a protocol of using a bleach solution, disinfectant wipes, soap and water and drying.

-- Increasing our hand washing and hygiene protocol by purchasing a handwashing station and providing hand sanitizer.
+- Increasing our hand washing and hygiene protocol by purchasing a handwashing stations and providing hand sanitizer.

 - Our camp staff are committed to staying home when we have signs or symptoms of any illness and working with our county to see if we can obtain testing for camp staff and employees.